datanav/docs/technical/superoffice-tidsbanken.rst

    * - Name
      - Navn
      - "string"
-   * - OrgNr (Dependant on having NO in Country.TwoLetterISOCountryDependant on having NO in Country.TwoLetterISOCountryDependant on having wd:Q11994066 in Country.TwoLetterISOCountryDependant on having wd:Q11994066 in Country.TwoLetterISOCountry)
+   * - OrgNr (Dependant on having NO in Country.TwoLetterISOCountry)
      - Organisasjonsnummer
      - "string"
    * - OrgNr (Dependant on having wd:Q852835 in Country.TwoLetterISOCountry)